7 Most Scenic Bay Walks in Sydney

-With a long and diverse coastline and a beautiful Harbour right in the city’s backyard, Sydney has no shortage of picturesque bays and secluded beaches.
+With its extensive and diverse coastline, coupled with a breathtaking Harbour nestled right in the city’s backyard, Sydney offers an abundance of picturesque bays and secluded beaches.

-One of the best ways to explore all that natural beauty is by doing some of the many walking trails in Sydney Harbour and beyond.
+One of the best ways to soak in this natural beauty is by exploring the many walking trails in and around Sydney Harbour.

 1. Glebe Foreshore Walk